-I am often asked what homeopathy books I recommend for the beginner.
-While there is much information on the Internet, I still love books.
-At the end of a busy week of seeing clients, my desk is often stacked high with all the different books I referenced throughout my appointments.
+I am often asked which homeopathy books I recommend for beginners.
+While there is a wealth of information on the Internet, I still prefer books.
+At the end of a busy week of seeing clients, my desk is often piled high with the various books I referenced throughout my appointments.

 Do you need a library full of books to study homeopathy?
-No. However, I hope to encourage you to look into a few of these to help you learn this fantastic form of medicine.
+No. However, I hope to encourage you to explore a few of these options to help you learn this fascinating form of medicine.

 I wanted to let you know that I’m a participant in the Amazon affiliate program, and some of the links in this post are affiliate links.
 That means I might earn a small commission from Amazon if you click them and buy something, but it doesn’t cost you anything extra!
 It’s just a way to help support my site and keep the lights on.